ethereum-optimism/design-docs/protocol/standard-l2-genesis.md

 The additional deposit gas is the only additional resource usage and its covered in the risks section at the bottom of this document.

+This approach expands the ABI of the `L1Block` contract, meaning that automatically generated solidity dispatcher will binary search over the possible function selectors, consuming a bit more gas.
+This is something that we could avoid by writing a custom dispatcher in a fallback function or by grinding for names of functions.

 # Alternatives Considered